UK meeting plans for possible post-Assad Syria

 LONDON Britain will host an international meeting to plan for the period after Syrian President Bashar al-Assad's "inevitable" departure, the Foreign Office said on Tuesday.

-The meeting will take place on Wednesday and Thursday, and delegates will include Syria experts, academics in post-conflict stabilisation, representatives of the Syrian National Coalition (SNC) opposition group and other agencies.
+The meeting will take place on Wednesday and Thursday, and delegates will include Syria experts, academics in post-conflict stabilization, representatives of the Syrian National Coalition (SNC) opposition group and other agencies.

-The gathering highlights jitters over the shape of a post-Assad Syria, and experts fear regional and sectarian rivalries could extend the bloodshed and destabilise other countries in the strategically sensitive and volatile region.
+The gathering highlights jitters over the shape of a post-Assad Syria, and experts fear regional and sectarian rivalries could extend the bloodshed and destabilize other countries in the strategically sensitive and volatile region.

-"Aim is to galvanise planning for political transition in Syria," Foreign Secretary William Hague said on Twitter.
+"Aim is to galvanize planning for political transition in Syria," Foreign Secretary William Hague said on Twitter.

 "Assad's departure from power is inevitable.
 Vital that international community plans ahead for the day after in Syria," he said.